-Permitted Activities

-- 1. Providers may inform patients of all health plans in which they participate. - 2.
-Providers may inform their patients of the benefits, services, and specialty care services offered through the health plans in which they participate. - At the patient's request, providers may give patient the information necessary to contact a particular health plan. - 4.
-Providers may distribute or display written health educational materials (see definition below) or health related posters (no larger than 16" by 24") developed by the health plan so long as they do so for ALL health plans in which the provider participates.
+Permitted Activities Prohibited Activities Providers may inform patients of all health plans in which 1.
+Providers are not allowed to stock, reproduce or handle they participate. program enrollment forms.
+As stated in #6 under permitted activities: Providers may distribute and assist members 2.
+Providers may inform their patients of the benefits, with application forms but may not assist the Member services, and specialty care services offered through the with the enrollment form. health plans in which they participate.
+3. At the patient's request, providers may give patient the 2.
+Providers CANNOT help people in filling out the program information necessary to contact a particular health plan. enrollment forms or in making a decision on selecting a health plan.
+4. Providers may distribute or display written health educational materials (see definition below) or health Non-health related materials or banners that are for a related posters (no larger than 16" by 24") developed by specific health plan (even if the provider is contracted with the health plan so long as they do so for ALL health plans the health plan) are NOT allowed in provider offices. in which the provider participates.
 These materials may have the health plan's name, logo and phone number on them.
+4. Providers may not make false, misleading or inaccurate